 1. Share with others in the group some of your story: from alienation from God to being declared right with him.
 Alternatively, share how the Holy Spirit is working in your life to make you more like Christ.
-Give people time to share there is no need to rush this.

 2. Read Romans 1:16-17.
 What is revealed about the gospel in these verses?